NEW ZEALAND LIGHTHOUSES

 Cape Egmont (1881)

 Four year later in 1881, the lighthouse was removed and shipped to Cape Egmont, aboard the lighthouse tender Hinimoa.
 The steel-built tower which weighed 90 tons was brought to shore by surfboats in sections.
-Bullock teams were used to drag the segments into position, where they were bolted back together. a
+Bullock teams were used to drag the segments into position, where they were bolted back together.
+57

 To haul the lighthouse in place, existing bridges needed to be strengthened and as the road was so soft the bullock teams could only drag 3 tons per trip.
 10